burmilla/burmilla.github.io/content/docs/configuration/kernel/adding-kernel-parameters.md

 ---
 # Kernel boot parameters

 BurmillaOS parses the Linux kernel boot cmdline to add any keys it understands to its configuration.
-This allows you to modify what cloud-init sources it will use on boot, to enable `burmilla.debug` logging, or to almost any other configuration setting.
+This allows you to modify what cloud-init sources it will use on boot, to enable `rancher.debug` logging, or to almost any other configuration setting.

 There are two ways to set or modify persistent kernel parameters, in-place (editing the file and reboot) or during installation to disk.